 At one point in development, Wii Sports was being developed to feature Mario characters rather than Miis.

-By holding the A button and the B button at the black screen before the screen where you decide where your players will be, the court will be the blue training court.
+For Tennis, by holding the 2 button at the black screen before the screen where you decide where your players will be, the court will be the blue training court.